-Mostly all businesses, be it small or large maintain some kind of cash reserves.
-Even the biggest names in the corporate world, such as Apple, General Electric, and Alphabet maintain reserves between $50 to $150 billion.
+Mostly all businesses, be it small or large, maintain some kind of cash reserves.
+Even the biggest names in the corporate world, such as Apple, General Electric, and Alphabet, maintain reserves between $50 to $150 billion.

-Moreover, for banks, it is mandatory to keep some amount of cash reserves.
+Moreover, it is mandatory for banks to keep some amount of cash reserves.
 The amount of reserves depends on their deposit liabilities and other factors.
 Banks need to keep reserves either in their own vaults as cash or deposit with the country’s Central bank.